Top Things NOT to Do in Guangzhou, China

 Local Traditions Made Simple

 Greet elders first in group settings – this small gesture shows appreciation for hierarchy.
 When visiting temples, remove hats and avoid pointing at statues.
-Shoes stay on unless explicitly instructed otherwise.
+Shoes on unless explicitly instructed otherwise.

 Conversations flow smoothly when avoiding politics or personal income questions.
-Instead, ask about family or regional cuisine.
-Many residents appreciate when foreigners attempt basic Cantonese phrases like “m̀h’gōi” (thank you).
+Instead, ask about or regional cuisine.
+Many residents appreciate when foreigners attempt basic Cantonese phrases like “m̀h'gōi” (thank you).

 Sacred Spaces, Modern Sensibilities